PrismadeLabs/PrismaID-SDK/README.md

 The PrismaID Web SDK is intended to be used in a web application and collect signals created by a PrismaID tag.
 The PrismaID Web SDK will internally talk to the Prismade Decoder Backend and decode that signal.
 The result is sent back to the application through a callback.
 In addition to information related to the decoded data, there are events for user interaction and potential hints to improve reading results.

+## Authentication

+To use this SDK, you need a valid API-Key.
+For testing purposes, you can use the key `Mwtx2fLCIZ3BXYoAXVUbl8KM1GKQGhE3oCJyssW9` which is limited to detection of our standard Demo Set.
+See www.prismade.com for additional information.

 ## Install

 ```bash